chrisli0629/Bootcamp/12-React/goals.md

 ## Self Learning Assignment

 Your assignment is to watch the videos in this link, and to work through the exercise in the videos.
-This is a course from Wes Bos, and you read more here: (https://reactforbeginners.com/)
+This is a course from Wes Bos, and you can read more here: (https://reactforbeginners.com/)

 [Wes Bos - Catch of the Day - Beginner React videos](https://drive.google.com/drive/folders/1m8D3P06JUnga_5s4h0x23GOaPxDs-Ppa?usp=sharing)